lrusso/WebToApp/README.md

-# Web To App In OS X
+# Web To App

-Example of how to port a Web or HTML5 game to a native Mac or OS X App.
+Example of how to port a Web or HTML5 game to a native Android or Mac App.

-## How to get the .app file
+## How to get the .app file (Mac version only)

 * In Xcode and then click in **Product/Archive**.